 Paint the background with liquid watercolor.
 Leave about 1 cm white on the edges for an extra winter look.
 Draw (or print) a bird on another piece of paper and cut it.
 Paste it in the house using 3D tape for a spatial effect (the pads that are used to create 3D cards).

 Draw a grid from 3 by 3 cm.
 Trace a sourcer for a circle.
 Draw a tree and be sure the branches are within the cirle.
 Draw patterns in the the tree using a fine black marker.
-Colour the squares in the circle in warm colours, the squares outside the circle in cool colours.
+Colour the squares in the circle in warm colours and the other squares in cool colours.
 Be sure the difference between under and above the horizon line is visible.